Green Grossular Garnets

 Orangey Red Malaya

-Without any calculations, the aproximate composition of the Malaya Garnet is instantly known simply by looking at the position of its graph point in relation to the 3 end member species of the ternary.
+Without any calculations, the approximate composition of the Malaya Garnet is instantly known simply by looking at the position of its graph point in relation to the 3 end member species of the ternary.
 Positioned toward the Pyrope end member, and equidistant from both the Pyrope-Almandine and Pyrope-Spessartine boundary lines, we know this gem is predominantly Pyrope with smaller amounts of Almandine and Spessartine in roughly equal amounts.
+The magnetism of this Malaya Garnet is derived equally from the presence of 2 metals: iron (Fe2+) and manganese (Mn2+).

 Malaya Garnet Graph Point